Best Farmers Markets in the East Bay for Kids

 Kensington Farmers’ Market (Sundays 9-2)

 Colusa Circle shuts down Oak View Ave and fills up with vendors on Sunday mornings and live musicians.
 Camp chairs invite you to sit and watch a while.
 This market isn’t usually overly crowded, yet is still well attended.
-Grab some fresh flowers along with your treats to eat.
+The little hill overlooking the market is a great spot for snacking on treats or climbing on the couch sculpture.
+There’s often seasonal kids activities like trick-or-treating or visits from the Grinch.
+We like tying in a visit to nearby Memorial Park.

 Website >>